top of page

 • Cornstarch-I use cornstarch instead of flour because you

-need less and it makes the filling shiny.
-Plus it doesn't have
+need less and it makes the filling more palatable.

 • Sugar